lancereinsmith/covid_dashboard/README.md

 # Build a COVID-19 Dashboard with Fewer Than 40 Lines of Code

+Lance Reinsmith, M.D. is a radiologist and programming hobbyist who lives and works in San Antonio, TX.
+Dr. Reinsmith has seen many radiologic exams performed on COVID-19 patients at varying stages of the disease.

 #### Intro

-One of the difficult parts of making sense of the SARS-CoV-2 pandemic is sorting through all the myriad data coming at us from every direction.
-In this tutorial, I will show you a fun way of manipulating some of these virus data to build your own dashboard to view United States COVID-19 statistics.
-Afterward, you'll hopefully be able to enhance yours to make unique visualizations.
+One of the difficult parts of making sense of the COVID pandemic (caused by the SARS-CoV-2 virus) is sorting through all the myriad data coming at us from every direction.
+In this tutorial, I will show you a fun way of manipulating some of these data to build your own dashboard to view United States COVID-19 statistics.
+Afterward, you will hopefully be able to enhance your dashboard(s) to make unique visualizations.

-This project uses [Streamlit](https://www.streamlit.io/), which is an exciting and relatively nascent project as of this writing.
-It makes building beautiful apps  for displaying data visualizations as easy as writing a single Python script.
+This project uses [Streamlit](https://www.streamlit.io/), an exciting and relatively nascent open-source data visualization project.
+It makes building beautiful data visualizations as easy as writing a Python script.
 If you like what you see here, I suggest you read through their [documentation](https://docs.streamlit.io/en/stable/) and follow this project as it grows.

 As stated above, there are many data sources for COVID-19.
 We will be using [covidtracking.com](https://covidtracking.com/) as it has a simple [REST API](https://covidtracking.com/data/api).
-However, I have seen [other sources](https://data.world/resources/coronavirus/), and I also recommend checking with your local municipality for pubic data sources.
+However, there are many [other sources](https://data.world/resources/coronavirus/) available.
+I also recommend checking with your local municipality for public data sources.
 Remember to be respectful and follow API guidelines.

+Below is a screen shot of what the finished dashboard will look like, and [here is a link](https://examplecoviddashboard.herokuapp.com/) to a live demo.

+#### Let's get started!

-Install Streamlit using pip:
+The easiest way to install Streamlit is via pip:

 ```
 pip install streamlit
 ```

-#### Let's get to it!

 Open a new script (I called mine `covid_dashboard.py`), and begin by importing some modules: